binczech/device-checker/README.md

 # Author comment

-I decided to learn more about react-query in this task.
+I decided to learn more about react-query in this task (useMutation, useQueryClient).
 I also had to setup whole project for this task.
-I did not care much about UI and responsivity becaused I focused on functionality a code structuring.
+I did not care much about UI and responsivity becaused I have been focused on functionality and code structuring.
 Despite this I tried a little so that app looked at least acceptable.

-It took me 10 hours to complete it.
-I took some time to make sure data from API are valid.
+It took me 11 hours to complete it.
+I took some time to make sure user info data from API are valid and to handle user state and keep user logged in even after reload.
 I also focused on code structuring (had to setup tsconfig) and code styling (had to setup eslint).
+I also tried to wrap functions and components that I used more than once so that I could use them in more situations and so that I would not repeat code unnecessary.

+I decided to slightly differ from assignment requirements.
+I used modal for both forms.
+I think it's much more user friendly than navigating user to another page.
+I also added filter buttons so that user can filter data right after he is satisfied with filter values.

 I did not use Redux nor MobX for global state management.
 I replaced them with React Query as it is enough for global state management in smaller projects ([https://react-query.tanstack.com/guides/does-this-replace-client-state](https://react-query.tanstack.com/guides/does-this-replace-client-state)).
 I also did not use Redux because I use it every day in my projects and I wanted to challenge myself to complete task without it.

-I'm not satisfied with the result and would improve it in terms of storing of user in localStorage a user state handling.
+I'm not satisfied with the result and would improve it in terms of storing of user in localStorage and user state handling.
 I also would improve UI/UX as it is not very good.
+I would improve data validating from API as I did not have much time to make validations for phones endpoints.

 # Device checker
 ## Intro